-Cottage Food is a law (AB 1616) that was enacted on January 1, 2013 that allows certain foods to be made at home.
+Cottage Food is a law that was enacted on January 1, 2013 that allows certain foods to be made at home.

 What foods can I make in my home?

-You’re allowed to make non-potentially hazardous foods.
-What this means is the end product that you make has to be shelf stable and does not need refrigeration.
+You’re allowed to make certain non-potentially hazardous foods.
+What this means is the end product that you make has to be (1) listed as approved by the State and (2) shelf stable and does not need refrigeration.
 Some examples of foods you can make include muffins, cookies, nuts, candies, roasted coffee, popcorn and certain cakes and pies.
 For an updated list of approved products, visit the California Department of Public Health (CDPH) page for Cottage Foods.

 Class A is for selling food directly from your home or to individuals such as customers at a community event.
 Class A requires the operator to register with the local health department.
 There is no inspection with a Class A registration.

-Class B allows you to sell to retailers who will then resell the food in addition to the Class A option.
+Class B allows you to sell to retailers who will then resell the food.
 For example, you sell food to a market or coffee shop who resells it to their customers.
 Class B requires the operator to obtain a permit from the local health department.
 There is a yearly inspection in order to obtain a Class B permit.
+You may also operate as a Class A Cottage Food Operation when you have a Class B permit.

 I’ve made my decision, I’m applying!

 Your next step is to fill out an application for a Class A or Class B operation.
-Once you have filled out all the forms and submit them along with the fee, they will be reviewed to make sure it meets the requirements.
+Once you have filled out all the forms, they will be reviewed to make sure they meet the requirements.
 You will be notified by email/phone of your status.
 You can obtain a packet at our office or by download.
-You will need to renew your registration or permit each year and also if you change the types of food, or relocate to a different home.
+You will need to renew your registration or permit each year and also if you relocate to a different home.